 The modules and lessons are listed below.
-For more detail about what's in this course, click here to see the course sales page.
+Click here for more detail about what's in this course.

 This guide covers many of the topics in this course.
 You can refer to it for more detail as you go through the course.
 You do not read it before continuing on in this course.
 I wanted to give it to you now so you can read while taking the course or after taking the course.
 It's also a place to jot down notes.